 - Provide an authentic disclosure process that focuses on trust and transparency

 - Ensure a credible Independent Accountability Panel that encourages continuous improvement in customer outcomes

-- More awareness, engagement and support for the Energy Charter.
+- More awareness, engagement and support for the Energy Charter across the energy sector.

 The role of the End-User Consultative Group is to work collaboratively with the Energy Charter signatories to provide:

 - A barometer of consumer and community expectations